Laboratory Health & Safety

 “Nothing Should Be Considered So Important That It Cannot Be Done Safely”

-It is the policy of University of North Carolina at Charlotte, Department of Engineering Technology and Construction Management (ETCM) to maintain a safe environment for its students, academic appointees, staff, and visitors in an atmosphere that encourages employees, students, and other campus members to communicate occupational safety and environmental health matters without fear of reprisal.
+It is the policy of The University of North Carolina at Charlotte, Department of Engineering Technology and Construction Management (ETCM) to maintain a safe environment for its students, academic appointees, staff, and visitors in an atmosphere that encourages employees, students, and other campus members to communicate occupational safety and environmental health matters without fear of reprisal.
 ETCM promotes comprehensive safety programs based on applicable health and safety standards promulgated by federal and state agencies, including the Occupational Safety and Health Administration (OSHA) regulation, 29 CFR 1910.1450, titled, “Occupational Exposures to Hazardous Chemicals in Laboratories,” as well as published standards of nationally recognized professional health and safety groups.

 ETCM has written the Laboratory Health and Safety Plan (LHASP) to define administrative responsibilities, accepted safety guidelines and standards, proper laboratory facilities, safety equipment, emergency procedures, training and recordkeeping requirements.
 ETCM has worked with the UNC Charlotte Environmental Health & Safety Office (EHS) to help assure that university policies and state and federal mandates are followed.